 Performing a print screen or a screenshot on your laptop is a vital skill nowadays with our increased reliance on laptops with online schooling and work-from-home arrangements.
 Understandably, not everyone knows how to do it.
 So in this tutorial, we’re here to show you how to do a screenshot on your Windows laptop or desktop PC.

-As the name implies, a screen shot (also known as a screen grab, screen capture, or print screen) is a snapshot or digital image of whatever is on your display, be it a computer, tablet, or mobile phone.
-The resulting image is then saved locally on your device.
+A screenshot (also known as a screengrab, screen capture, or print screen) is a snapshot or digital image of whatever is on your display, be it a PC, tablet, or mobile phone.
+The resulting image is then saved locally on your computer.

-Being able to do a screen shot is a vital skill in today’s digital world.
-Be it for school, office work, or for personal reasons, knowing how to do this quickly will save you time and money.
+Being able to do a screenshot is a vital skill in today’s digital world.
+Be it for school, office work, or personal reasons, knowing how to do this quickly will save you time and money.

-How to do a quick screen shot on your PC
+How to do a quick print screen on your laptop PC / computer

 Take note that other machines may have different shortcut keys strokes.
 In some cases, you may need to press Alt+Fn+Prt Scn.